-Fluoride Gel — Fluoride is a mineral that strengthens enamel by making teeth more resistant to the acid attacks that cause cavities.
+-Get our in-office fluoride gel treatment.
+Fluoride is a natural mineral that strengthens tooth enamel by making teeth more resistant to the acid attacks and oral bacteria that cause cavities.
 You can receive an application of fluoride gel at our office.

-Surgical Gum Graft — If your tooth sensitivity is caused by gum tissue loss from the tooth root, then a small amount of gum tissue can be taken from elsewhere in your mouth and applied to the affected site.
-This procedure is effective for protecting exposed roots and reducing sensitivity.
+-Get a surgical gum graft if your tooth sensitivity is caused by gum tissue loss from the tooth root.
+This involves taking a small amount of gum tissue from elsewhere in your mouth and applying it to the painful site.
+This will protect any exposed roots and lessen sensitivity.

 If you are tired of avoiding your favorite foods and drinks because of painful tooth sensitivity, please give us a call today or schedule your next visit online with Dr. Powell and find the relief you need for your sensitive teeth!